B.Mus Classical Artist Program

 • 3.
 Results announced

-The results of applications are announced in May 2026.
+Application results are announced in May 2026.

 Admission requirements